jmd-dk/concept/concept/docs/troubleshooting.rst

 Compilation failed
 ------------------
-Compilation of the CO\ *N*\ CPET code takes place as the last essential step during :ref:`standard installation <standard_installation>`, as well as when invoking ``concept`` after changes have been made to the source files.
+Compilation of the CO\ *N*\ CEPT code takes place as the last essential step during :ref:`standard installation <standard_installation>`, as well as when invoking ``concept`` after changes have been made to the source files.
 This process may fail for several reasons, solutions to some are described in this